Snowflake-Labs/schemachange/README.md

 -v, --verbose | Display verbose debugging details during execution.
 The default is 'False'.
 --dry-run | Run schemachange in dry run mode.
 The default is 'False'.
 --query-tag | A string to include in the QUERY_TAG that is attached to every SQL statement executed.
+-auth SNOWFLAKE_AUTHENTICATOR, --snowflake-authenticator SNOWFLAKE_AUTHENTICATOR | The type of authentication used to connect to Snowflake.
+Defaults to 'snowflake'.

 #### render
 This subcommand is used to render a single script to the console.
 It is intended to support the development and troubleshooting of script that use features from the jinja template engine.